gupta-achal02/Python_Learning_App/README.md

 #### Quiz.py

 This contains the source code for implementing the quiz and for storing the result as a MySQL Database.

+**P.S.
+I built this project in my 12th grade; I didn't have a Github account at the time, and I only recently discovered it in my old computer and decided to post it here.**